Download Careers360 App

 Illustration of Significance

-• If there is an insufficient amount of Anti Mullerian Hormone during fetal growth both male and female reproductive organs will be underdeveloped which will lead to ambiguous genitalia.
+• If there is an insufficient amount of anti-Müllerian hormone during foetal growth, both male and female reproductive organs will be underdeveloped, which will lead to ambiguous genitalia.

-• A high level of Anti Mullerian Hormone helps in detecting ovarian which are generally ovarian tumours.
+• A high level of anti-Müllerian hormone helps in detecting ovarian cysts or tumours.
+It can sometimes be linked to ovarian cancer.

 Anti-Mullerian Hormone and Polycystic Ovary Syndrome (PCOS)